At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 Elected President of the Russian Federation for a second term

 On March 14, 2004, he was elected President of the Russian Federation for a second term.
-In his Address to the Federal Assembly on May 26, 2004, Putin, in particular, stated: “Our goals are absolutely clear.
+In his Address to the Federal Assembly on May 26, 2004, Putin stated, in particular: “Our goals are absolutely clear.
 This is a high standard of living in the country, a life that is safe, free and comfortable.
 This is a mature democracy and a developed civil society.
-This is the strengthening of Russia's position in the world, and most importantly, I repeat, a significant increase in the well-being of citizens.
+This is strengthening Russia’s position in the world, and most importantly, I repeat, significant growth welfare of citizens.

 Today we know our own capabilities better.
 We know what resources we have.
-We understand that in achieving these goals can interfere with us.
-And we are actively modernizing the state, achieving compliance with its functions modern stage development of Russia, a stage that provides a significantly higher standard of living.
+We understand that it may hinder us in achieving these goals.
+And we are actively modernizing the state, ensuring compliance with its functions modern stage development of Russia, a stage that provides a significantly higher standard of living.”

 Appointed Chairman of the Government of the Russian Federation